Four Mexican federal police killed in ambush in Guerrero

-MEXICO CITY Gunmen ambushed Mexican federal police agents on Monday killing four and wounding seven in Guerrero, one of the country's states that is most plagued by drug-violence, the government said.
+MEXICO CITY (Reuters) - Gunmen ambushed Mexican federal police agents on Monday killing four and wounding seven in Guerrero, one of the country's states that is most plagued by drug-violence, the government said.

 The agents were attacked during an operation in the municipality of San Miguel Totolapan, the federal attorney general's office said in a statement.